MutantShakes/NoSQL_End_Term/readme.md

 Here, only reading and updating are relevant for the scope of the project.

 ## MongoSystem.java Functionality
-The `MongoSystem.java` class facilitates interaction with a Hive database for managing student course grades, implementing the `SystemInterface`.
-The `set` method inserts or updates a grade for a given student ID and course ID in the `student_course_grades` table, logging the operation with a timestamp in `oplog.hive`.
+The `MongoSystem.java` class facilitates interaction with the database for managing student course grades, implementing the `SystemInterface`.
+The `set` method inserts or updates a grade for a given student ID and course ID in the `student_course_grades` table, logging the operation with a timestamp in `oplog.mongo`.
 The `get` method retrieves the grade for a specified student ID and course ID, returning "NULL" if no record exists.
 The `merge` method synchronizes the MongoDB system with another system by reading the other system's operation log (e.g., `oplog.pig`), extracting "SET" operations, and applying them to the MongoDB database using the `set` method, ensuring data consistency across systems.

-The similar funcitonality is written in case of `PigSystem.java`, `HiveSystem.java` and `SQLSystem.java`.
+The similar funcitonality is written in case of `PigSystem.java` and `SQLSystem.java`.

 ## Getting Started